Vale of Clwyd Mind Association

 Vale of Clwyd Mind (VOCM) is affiliated to National Mind, the leading mental health charity in both Wales and England.
 We were established over 26 years ago and since that time we have worked with and supported numerous adults experiencing the widest range of mental distress.

-We have a number of support and social groups dotted around the Denbighshire area, offering a huge range of activities for those who wish to get involved.
+We have a number of support and social groups in and around the Denbighshire area, offering a wide range of activities for those who would like to get involved.

 If you have any ideas or suggestions for our new website please do not hesitate to contact us.